Sarony11/terraform-repo-certification/terraform-modular-deployment/README.md

 ### Implicit Dependencies
 In order to create a dependency between 2 objects without it (but that they really need each other) we can do it implicit, adding a variable from one of the objets to the oter.

 For instance, in our case we can add the volume id to be part of the container name.
-This way, when the container is created, it will request the volume ID and without it, it will no be created and an error message will appear.
+This way, when the container is created, it will request the volume id and without it, it will no be created and an error message will appear.

 This relation will be also visible in our terraform graph, relating one object to the other.

-### Explicit Dependencies
+### Explicit Dependencies (Easier)
+Using a new argument, depends_on = [resource_name] you can explicit indicates that resources is depending in another one.

+For instance, we will add depends_on = [null_resource.dockervol] to indicate this dependency, inside the docker_container - nodered_container resource.